Lipochaeta micrantha

-Melanthera micrantha (formerly Lipochaeta micrantha), known by the common name Kauai nehe, is a rare species of flowering plant in the family Asteraceae.
+Lipochaeta micrantha, known by the common name Kauai nehe, is a rare species of flowering plant in the family Asteraceae.

 Distribution

 The plant is endemic to Hawaii, where it is known only from the island of Kauai.

 It grows on slopes and in gulches in forested habitat.
 There are seven populations for a total of fewer than 1100 individuals.

 Description

-Melanthera micrantha is sprawling perennial herb.
+Lipochaeta micrantha is sprawling perennial herb.
 It produces thin trailing stems with 'fernlike' foliage on compound pedate leaves.